bennyhat/divo_moto/README.md

 # Divo moto

-A library implementing the Divo Stack behaviour, providing a pre-configured moto cluster via docker-compose for integration testing Elixir apps.
+A library implementing the Divo Stack behaviour, providing a pre-configured moto server via docker-compose for integration testing Elixir apps.
 The cluster is a multi-service moto compose stack that can be configured with all or specific services.

 Requires inclusion of the Divo library in your mix project.